pierre-bourguet/3-tag-rna-seq/README.md

 http://UPDATELINKLATER

 The pipeline does the following:
-- trim reads in 3' to remove adapters, polyA, low quality base calls
+- trim reads in 3' to remove adapters, polyA, low quality base calls, reads shorter than 50bp
-- collapse duplicates based on 8-bp UMIs (no UMI mismatch allowed, two mismatches allowed in the transcript)
+- collapse duplicates based on 8-bp UMIs (mismatch allowed: 0 for UMIs, 2 in the transcript)
 - randomly subsample to a given number of reads (default: 10 millions)
 - create indexes based on provided genome files
 - map with STAR